drgrigg/adventure_games_mapper/README.md

 There's also an experimental feature to find the shortest path between two rooms.

-This is still a work in progress.
 Warning!
-There are spoilers in the sample zork2 database included here.
+There are game spoilers in the sample zork2 database included here.